awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-what-is.md

 ## Pricing<a name="appinsights-pricing"></a>

-CloudWatch Application Insights sets up recommended metrics and logs for selected application resources using CloudWatch Metrics, Logs, and CloudWatch Events for notifications on detected problems\.
+CloudWatch Application Insights sets up recommended metrics and logs for selected application resources using CloudWatch metrics, Logs, and Events for notifications on detected problems\.
 These features are charged to your AWS account according to [CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing)\.
-For the detected problems, it creates [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and [automatic dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)\.
-You are not charged for setup assistance, monitoring data analysis, or problem detection\.
+For detected problems, [SSM OpsItems](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter-working-with-OpsItems.html) are also created by Application Insights to notify you about problems\.
+Additionally, Application Insights creates [SSM Parameter Store parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) to configure the CloudWatch agents on your instances\.
+The Amazon EC2 Systems Manager features are charged according to [SSM pricing](http://aws.amazon.com/systems-manager/pricing/)\.
+You are not charged for setup assistance, monitoring, data analysis, or problem detection\.

+### Costs for CloudWatch Application Insights<a name="appinsights-pricing-ec2"></a>

+Costs for Amazon EC2 include usage of the following features:
++ CloudWatch Agent
+  + CloudWatch Agent log groups
+  + CloudWatch Agent metrics
+  + Prometheus log groups \(for JMX workloads\)

+Costs for all resources include usage of the following features:
++ CloudWatch alarms \(majority of cost\)
++ SSM OpsItems \(minimal cost\)

+### Example cost calculation<a name="appinsights-pricing-example"></a>

+The costs in this example are considered according to the following scenario\.

+You created a resource group that includes the following:
++ An Amazon EC2 instance with SQL Server installed\.
++ An attached Amazon EBS volume\.

+When you onboard this resource group with CloudWatch Application Insights, the SQL Server workload installed on the Amazon EC2 instance is detected\.
+CloudWatch Application Insights starts monitoring the following metrics\.

+The following metrics are monitored for the SQL Server instance:
++ CPUUtilization
++ StatusCheckFailed
++ Memory % Committed Bytes in Use
++ Memory Available Mbytes
++ Network Interface Bytes Total/sec
++ Paging File % Usage
++ Physical Disk % Disk Time
++ Processor % Processor Time
++ SQLServer:Buffer Manager cache hit ratio
++ SQLServer:Buffer Manager life expectancy
++ SQLServer:General Statistics Processes blocked
++ SQLServer:General Statistics User Connections
++ SQLServer:Locks Number of Deadlocks/sec
++ SQLServer:SQL Statistics Batch Requests/sec
++ System Processor Queue Length

+The following metrics are monitored for the volumes attached to the SQL Server instance:
++ VolumeReadBytes
++ VolumeWriteBytes
++ VolumeReadOps
++ VolumeWriteOps
++ VolumeTotalReadTime
++ VolumeTotalWriteTime
++ VolumeIdleTime
++ VolumeQueueLength
++ VolumeThroughputPercentage
++ VolumeConsumedReadWriteOps
++ BurstBalance

+For this scenario, the costs are calculated according to the [CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/) page and the [SSM pricing](http://aws.amazon.com/systems-manager/pricing/) page:
++ **Custom metrics**

+  For this scenario, 13 of the above metrics are emitted to CloudWatch using the CloudWatch agent\.
+These metrics are treated as custom metrics\.
+The cost for each custom metric is $\.3/month\.
+The total cost for these custom metrics is 13 \* $\.3 = $3\.90/month\.
++ **Alarms**

+  For this scenario, CloudWatch Application Insights monitors 26 metrics in total, which creates 26 alarms\.
+The cost for each alarm is $\.1/month\.
+The total cost for alarms is 26 \* $\.1 = $2\.60/month\.
++ **Data ingestion and error logs**

+  The cost of data ingestion is $\.05/GB and storage for the SQL Server error log is $\.03/GB\.
+The total cost for data ingestion and the error log is $\.05/GB \+ $\.03/GB= $\.08/GB\.
++ **Amazon EC2 Systems Manager OpsItems**

+  An SSM OpsItem is created for each problem detected by CloudWatch Application Insights\.
+For *n* number of problems in your application, the total cost is $\.00267 \* *n*/month\.

 ## Related services<a name="appinsights-related-services"></a>